ramagalhaes/getir/README.md

 To-do list where the user is able to add, edit and delete tasks

 Built using ReactJS, Typescript, Redux and Redux-Saga.

+The application is running on heroku and mockAPI, if somwthing goes wrong and stops running it's also possible to run locally following the instructions above